Al Franken stuck his tongue to a pole and he's frozen there.

 And by the way, it's 19 million acres.

-We could drill there with the new technologies on a 2,000 acre footprint.
+We could drill there with the new technologies on a 2,000-acre footprint.

-And if if he doesn't do this and if Hillary gets the nomination, I wouldn't put it past her to pull a switch.
+And if he doesn't do this and if Hillary gets the nomination, I wouldn't put it past her to pull a switch.

-She's pretty sharp politician.
+She's a pretty sharp politician.

 You're smart enough to realize oil companies employ Americans.